monk-ee/SplunkAppforAWSBilling/README.md

 ## Additional Tools

 Located in the bin directory of the application are two new tools for fetching and processing older reports.

-They can be triggered from the Data Inputs Screen.
+They are designed to be run as splunk cli scripts: eg.

+    $SPLUNK_HOME/bin/splunk cmd python fetch_older_report.py 2015 04

 ### Fetching
 #### usage: fetch_older_report.py [-h] [-d] year month